Joe Cocker: Mad Dogs & Englishmen (1970–1971)

-On the road (1972–1982)
+On the road (1972–1979)

 In early 1972, after nearly two years away from music, Cocker went on tour with a group that Chris Stainton had formed.
 He opened with a performance in Madison Square Garden which was attended by about 20,000 people.
 After touring the United States, he embarked on a European tour where he played to large audiences in Milan and Germany.
 He then returned to the United States for another tour in autumn 1972.
 During these tours the group cut the songs that would be part of his newest album, Joe Cocker.
 A mixture of live songs and studio recordings, the album peaked at number 30 on the US charts.

 In October 1972, when Cocker toured Australia, he and six members of his entourage were arrested in Adelaide for possession of marijuana.
 The next day, in Melbourne, assault charges were laid after a brawl at the Commodore Chateau Hotel, and the Australian Federal Police gave Cocker 48 hours to leave the country.
-This caused huge public outcry in Australia, as Cocker was a high-profile overseas artist and had a strong support base, especially amongst the baby boomers who were coming of age and able to vote for the first time.
+This caused huge public outcry in Australia, as Cocker was a high-profile overseas artist and had a strong support base, especially among the baby boomers who were coming of age and able to vote for the first time.
 It sparked hefty debate about the use and legalisation of marijuana in Australia, and gained Cocker the nickname "the Mad Dog".

 Shortly after the Australian tour, Stainton retired from his music career to establish his own recording studio.
 After his friend's departure and his estrangement from his longtime producer Denny Cordell, Cocker sank into depression and began using heroin.
 In June 1973, he kicked the habit but continued to drink heavily.

 At the end of 1973, Cocker returned to the studio to record a new album, I Can Stand a Little Rain.
-The album, released in August 1974, was number 11 on the US charts and one single, a recording of Billy Preston's "You Are So Beautiful", which reached the number 5 slot.
+The album, released in August 1974, was number 11 on the US charts and one single, a recording of Billy Preston's "You Are So Beautiful", reached the number 5 slot.
 Despite positive reviews for the album, Cocker struggled with live performances, largely due to his problems with alcohol.
 One such instance was reported in a 1974 issue of Rolling Stone, which said that during two West Coast performances in October of that year he threw up onstage.